xunuoi/node-bigpipe/README.md

 var Bigpipe = require('node-bigpipe').Bigpipe

-// this is a bigpipe, you should return a promise in the bigpipe-function. function tagPipe(bigpipe){
+// this is a pagelet for pipe, you should return a promise in the pagelet-function. function tagPagelet(bigpipe){
     return new Promise((resolve, reject)=>{
         let rdata = {
             'tag': 'your data'